 In the example below, you see how such a request looks like:

-You should keep a track of your backlinks using a tool called Monitor Backlinks.
-If you notice many lost links in a short period of time it may mean that somebody is actively contacting the websites linking to you and asking for removal.
+You should keep track of your backlinks using a tool called Monitor Backlinks.
+If you notice any lost links in a short time, it may mean that somebody is actively contacting the websites linking to you and asking for removal.

 2.3 Use Google Analytics to Search for Irrelevant Keywords

 Run Google Analytics on your website and take note of the keywords that lead your visitors there.
-If you see any keywords that should not be there, then you must investigate this and find out how they have got there.
+If you see any keywords that should not be there, you must investigate them and find out how they have got there.

-Check in the example below how someone did a negative SEO attack to our website, particularly focusing on this page by creating a bunch of low-quality backlinks with adult-related anchor texts:
+Check in the example below how someone made a negative SEO attack on our website, mainly focusing on this page by creating a bunch of low-quality backlinks with adult-related anchor texts:

 2.4 Avoid Content Scrapping